Leverage a strong and diverse global library network

 We honor the rights, beliefs and cultures of every member and every individual and treat one another with the highest degree of respect and dignity.

-We believe that all libraries, archives and museums have resources that are valuable for our users and we agree to share as freely as possible these resources with one another.
+We believe that all libraries have resources that are valuable for users and we agree to share these resources as freely as possible with one another.

-We are committed to maintaining and enhancing the cooperative for our users.
+We are committed to maintaining and enhancing the cooperative for our users, now and in the future

 We commit to supporting adherence to the policies and practices of the cooperative.

-OCLC members embody these shared values, by working together to achieve mutually beneficial goals.
+OCLC members embody these shared values by working together to achieve mutually beneficial goals.
 Members share collections, metadata, best practices and expertise.
-They communicate honestly and openly, provide feedback on services, enhance access to information resources, and participate in OCLC councils, advisory groups and user communities.
+They communicate honestly and openly, provide feedback on services, enhance access to information resources, and participate in OCLC councils, advisory groups and user communities (Approved by OCLC Global Council, June 21, 2010).